galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-The input FASTQ files contained reads from all barcodes, including those with sequencing errors, resulting in a larger pool of detected barcodes than those desired. (e.g. Cell barcode 'AAATTT' could have single basepair sequencing errors that could modify it into 'ATATTT' or 'AAACTT', etc).
+The input FASTQ files contained reads from all barcodes, including those with sequencing errors, resulting in a larger pool of detected barcodes than those desired. (e.g. Cell barcode `AAATTT` could have single basepair sequencing errors that could modify it into `ATATTT` or `AAACTT`, etc).
 > > 2.
 This information is included in the Log file of **UMI-tools extract** which contains all the parameters used to run, as well as *INFO* lines that indicate how many reads were read, and how many output.
 In this case: XXXX reads.
 > {: .solution}
 {: .question}

-# Mapping / Alignment
+## Mapping / Alignment

 In their raw state, FASTQ files do not tell us very much.
 The sequences they signify align to genes in a genome, and it is these genes that we are interested in.